SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.23.md

     </ArrayOptions>
     ```

 In Visual Studio, up to now, when you used the AutoComplete feature after entering part of an *\<ArrayOptions>* element, it would automatically produce a structure with a *\<ColumnOptions>* group element.
-From now on, it will produce a structure without a *\<ColumnOptions>* group ele­ment.
+From now on, it will produce a structure without a *\<ColumnOptions>* group element.

 ## Changes